 Based on your test results, the LHMP will recommend that you get an ESA.
 To formalize this, he/she will give you an ESA letter.
 In most cases, you will get the soft copy there and then.
 After a few days, the hard copy will be sent to your doorstep.

 So what are you waiting for?
-Book your appointment!
+Get your ESA letter by clicking the button below!

 Chapter Seven: What You May Not Know About Emotional Support Animals